-A minor hockey association's programming at the U7 level will serve as the foundation upon which the entire minor hockey association is built.
-Players at every level in minor hockey benefit from getting the 'right start' in the game.
-Programming at the U7 level is a crucial piece in building the skills of house league and rep team players alike.
+A minor hockey association's programming at the U9 level will serve as the foundation upon which the team structure of the minor hockey association is built.
+Youngsters at every level in minor hockey benefit from getting the 'right start' in the game.
+Programming at the U9 level is a crucial piece in building the skills of house league and rep team players alike.